 Email: Rachel.buxton@carleton.ca

-Professor, Faculty of Engineering and Design at 杏吧原创 University
+Professor, Sprott School of Business at 杏吧原创 University

 Email: orianecouchoux@cunet.carleton.ca